hoopstreet/TikTok-Prompt-Generator/README.md

 * “Offer managed hosting of this model for other companies.” ✖
 * “Ship a paid SDK that bundles these weights for third-party apps.” ✖

-Notes

-* “Competitive offering” = a paid product (including paid support) offered to third parties that significantly overlaps with M87’s paid version(s).
-Free products are not competitive.
-* “Embedded” includes bundling the model’s code/weights in a competitive offering or packaging it so the model must be accessed/downloaded for that offering to work.
-* On the Change Date (two years after first public release of this version), this version switches to Apache 2.0.

 This summary is for convenience only.
 The Business Source License 1.1 and the Additional Use Grant in the repository control.
 Questions or commercial licensing: contact@m87.ai.